mikethomashaber/coaching-contracts/contract.markdown

 * Are open to new ways of learning and working which might challenge your thoughts and ideas
 * Are honest with your coach and yourself, particularly if you do not feel that something is working for you
 * Are ready to commit to your development by the giving and receiving of honest feedback
-* Recognise the investment being made in your development
 * Accept that commitment must first come from you

 I follow the ICF code of ethics https://goo.gl/MuofNz